-Level I (high) Evidence comes from well-conducted randomized controlled trials.
+Level I (high) Evidence from well-conducted, randomized controlled trials.

-Level II (moderate) Evidence comes from well-designed, controlled trials without randomization (including cohort, patient series, and case control studies); also included any large case series in which systematic analysis of disease patterns and/or microbial etiology was conducted, as well as reports of new therapies that were not collected in a randomized fashion.
+Level II (moderate) Evidence from well-designed, controlled trials without randomization (including cohort, patient series, and casecontrol studies);also include any large case series in which systematic analysis of disease patterns and/or microbial etiology was conducted, as well as reports of data on new therapies that were not collected in a randomized fashion.

 Level III (low) Evidence from case studies and expert opinion.
-In some instances therapy recommendations come from antibiotic susceptibility data, without clinical observations.
+In some instances, therapy recommendations come from antibiotic susceptibility data without clinical observations.